The Deleveraging of U.S. Firms and Institutional Investors' Role

 June 5, 2014

-Corporate leverage plays a critical role in the stability of the economy and has decreased markedly in the U.S. since 1992.
-In contrast to press coverage of vocal hedge funds increasing corporate debt levels, we find increases in institutional ownership, primarily by mutual funds, account for part of this deleveraging.
-We use implied mutual fund trades generated from individual-investor flows as a source of exogenous variation to estimate this interrelation.
-Our estimates increase four-fold after SEC regulatory reform incentivized passive institutions into an active governing role, and decreasing agency costs appears as the main mechanism.
-Counterfactual simulations indicate the aggregate leverage of nonfinancial U.S. firms would have been eight percentage points higher today without institutions' influential role.
+Corporate leverage is important for economic stability and decreased markedly in the U.S. since 1992.
+In contrast to press coverage of hedge funds increasing corporate debt, we find increases in institutional ownership, primarily by mutual funds, account for part of this deleveraging.
+We use implied mutual fund trades constructed from individual-investor flows as exogenous variation in institutional ownership.
+Supporting the hypothesis institutions contributed to the deleveraging, our estimates increase significantly after regulatory reforms incentivized stronger institutional governance.
+Firms deleverage by reducing debt and transitioning to debt associated with enhanced monitoring and efficiency.
+Counterfactual simulations indicate aggregate leverage would have been eight percentage points higher today without institutions' influence.

 Number of Pages in PDF File: 67